daptiv/docker-grafana-graphite-1/README.md

-StatsD + Graphite + Grafana 2 + Kamon Dashboards
+StatsD + Graphite + Grafana 2 + daptiv Dashboards
 ---------------------------------------------

-This image contains a sensible default configuration of StatsD, Graphite and Grafana, and comes bundled with a example dashboard that gives you the basic metrics currently collected by Kamon for both Actors and Traces.
+This image contains a sensible default configuration of StatsD, Graphite and Grafana, and comes bundled with a example dashboard that gives you the basic metrics currently collected by daptiv for both Actors and Traces.
 There are two ways for using this image:

 ### Using the Docker Index ###

-This image is published under [Kamon's repository on the Docker Hub](https://hub.docker.com/u/kamon/) and all you need as a prerequisite is having Docker installed on your machine.
+This image is published under [daptiv's repository on the Docker Hub](https://hub.docker.com/u/daptiv/) and all you need as a prerequisite is having Docker installed on your machine.
 The container exposes the following ports:

 - `80`: the Grafana web interface.